Idaho: Etymology

+the U.S. Congress ultimately decided to name the area Colorado Territory when it was created.
+But, by the time this decision was made in February 1861, the town of Idaho Springs, Colorado had already been named after their early frontrunner for a name, Idaho.

+In 1863, the Territory of Idaho was formed, though "Montana" was nearly its name.

+More than a decade after the name Idaho was first discussed for the eventual Colorado Territory, George M. Willing, a politician, claimed that he had been inspired by a little girl named Ida and that he coined the name in Washington at the time of the Congressional committee when he had been posing as an elected delegate to Congress.

 The same year Congress created Colorado Territory, a county called Idaho County was created in eastern Washington Territory.
 The county was named after a steamship named Idaho, which was launched on the Columbia River in 1860.
-It is unclear whether the steamship was named before or after Willing's claim was revealed.
+It is unclear whether the steamship was named before or after the legitimacy of the Native American origins of "Idaho" came into question.
 Regardless, part of Washington Territory, including Idaho County, was used to create Idaho Territory in 1863.
 Idaho Territory would later change its boundaries to the area that became the U.S. state.

 History

 Humans may have been present in the Idaho area as long as 14,500 years ago.
 Excavations at Wilson Butte Cave near Twin Falls in 1959 revealed evidence of human activity, including arrowheads, that rank among the oldest dated artifacts in North America.
 American Indian peoples predominant in the area included the Nez Percé in the north and the Northern and Western Shoshone in the south.

 A Late Upper Paleolithic site was identified at Cooper's Ferry in western Idaho near the town of Cottonwood by archaeologists in 2019.
 Based on evidence found at the site, first people lived in this area 15,300 to 16,600 years ago, predating the Beringia land bridge by about a thousand years.
 The discoverers emphasized that they possess similarities with tools and artifacts discovered in Japan that date from 16,000 to 13,000 years ago.
 The discovery also showed that the first people might not have come to North America by land, as previously theorized.
 On the contrary, they probably came through the water, using a Pacific coastal route.

 The most parsimonious explanation we think is that people came down the Pacific Coast, and as they encountered the mouth of the Columbia River, they essentially found an off-ramp from this coastal migration and also found their first viable interior route to the areas that are south of the ice sheet.

 An early presence of French-Canadian trappers is visible in names and toponyms: Nez Percé, Cœur d'Alène, Boisé, Payette.
 Some of these names appeared prior to the Lewis and Clark and Astorian expeditions, which included significant numbers of French and Métis guides recruited for their familiarity with the terrain.

-Idaho, as part of the Oregon Country, was claimed by both the United States and Great Britain until the United States gained undisputed jurisdiction in 1846.
-From 1843 to 1859, present-day Idaho was under the de facto jurisdiction of the Provisional Government of Oregon.
-When Oregon became a state in 1859, what is now Idaho was situated in what remained of the original Oregon Territory, designated as the Washington Territory.